cloudfoundry/community/toc/rfc/rfc-draft-add-cnbs.md

 that are compatible with the Paketo buildpacks.
 There is an opportunity to adopt some or all of the Paketo stacks into CF Deployment, in addition to the buildpacks.
-The Paketo buildpacks have greater cohesion with the Paketo buildpacks than with `cflinuxfs4`, and the Paketo "base" and "tiny" stacks could offer security-conscious CF Deployment users stacks with fewer native dependencies than are currently included with `cflinuxfs4`.
+The Paketo buildpacks have greater cohesion with the Paketo stacks than with `cflinuxfs4`, and the Paketo "base" and "tiny" stacks could offer security-conscious CF Deployment users stacks with fewer native dependencies than are currently included with `cflinuxfs4`.
 This RFC does not cover the adoption of additional stacks into CF Deployment, but it does open